Cardiff Council

-Cardiff Council, formally the County Council of the City and County of Cardiff (Cyngor Sir Dinas a Sir Caerdydd) is the governing body for Cardiff, one of the principal areas of Wales.
+Cardiff Council, formally the County Council of the City and County of Cardiff (Cyngor Sir Dinas a Sir Caerdydd) is the local authority for Cardiff, one of the principal areas of Wales.
 The principal area and its council were established in 1996 to replace the previous Cardiff City Council which had been a lower-tier authority within South Glamorgan.
 Cardiff Council consists of 79 councillors, representing 28 electoral wards.

 Labour has held a majority of the seats on the council since 2012.
 The last election was in May 2022 and the next election is due in 2027.

 History

 Municipal life in Cardiff dates back to the 12th century, when Cardiff was granted borough status by the Earls of Gloucester.
 The offices of the mayor, aldermen, and common councillors developed during the Middle Ages.
 When elected county councils were established in 1889 under the Local Government Act 1888, Cardiff was considered large enough to run its own services and so it became a county borough, independent from Glamorgan County Council.
 The town of Cardiff was still considered the county town of Glamorgan, with Glamorgan County Council building its headquarters there.
 Cardiff was one of only two county boroughs in Wales created in 1889, the other being Swansea.
 (Newport was later elevated to county borough status in 1891, followed by Merthyr Tydfil in 1908.)
 In 1905, Cardiff became a city, and thereafter Cardiff County Borough Council was allowed to call itself Cardiff City Council.

 In 1974 local government across Wales and England was restructured into a two-tier system under the Local Government Act 1972.
 Cardiff became a lower-tier district council, called Cardiff City Council, within the new county of South Glamorgan.
 The South Glamorgan County Council provided county-level services in the area.

 Further local government restructuring in 1996 under the Local Government (Wales) Act 1994 saw the city of Cardiff become a unitary authority: the present Cardiff Council.
 South Glamorgan County Council was abolished.
 Ahead of the reforms the county council had campaigned for a new "Greater Cardiff" authority to reflect the boundaries of South Glamorgan, but the Conservative government of the time decided to keep the Vale of Glamorgan (which covered a marginal Conservative parliamentary seat) separate from Cardiff.

 The 1994 Act directed that the new council should be called "Cardiff County Council".
 The council's constitution calls it instead the "County Council of the City and County of Cardiff".
 For most purposes the council styles itself "Cardiff Council", except where the full legal name is required, when it uses the form from its constitution.